-You might, if you all you think about is how to make your cat happy.
+You might, if all you think about is how to make your cat happy.

-But if you’re not sure who is the boss in the house, keep on reading to find out.
+But if you’re not sure who the boss is in the house, keep reading to find out about cat slaves.

 7 Signs You Are a Slave to Your Cat

-Do you know that Egyptians used to worship cats and mummify them when after their dead?
+Do you know that Egyptians used to worship cats and mummify them after their dead?

 It was also a capital offense to kill a cat in Egypt thousands of years ago.